rpiltiai/user-preferences-service/cursor-context.md

 Create new version entry (revert is also a change)

-4.5 Child–Parent Restrictions (not enforced)
+4.5 Child–Parent Restrictions (partially enforced)

 Child cannot override: